 Back to School Bible Lesson for Kids!

-How many did you get right?
+Say: How many questions did you get right?
 Did you learn something new?
 Aren’t you glad God knows everything about EVERYTHING?
 Shout with me, “God knows everything!”
 God knows all about you and He wants you to know more about Him.
+The first part of knowing God is to believe in Jesus to save you from sin so you can have life with God that lasts forever.
+[Read or quote John 3:16.]
+Another part of getting to know God is by listening to his Words in the Bible.
 Your mind isn’t big and strong enough to ever know everything about God, but He has given you the Bible so you can learn the most important things He wants you to know about Himself.
 [Read Psalm 119:130.]
 Because the Bible is God’s living book, you could study it your whole life and not discover all its treasures and riches!
 The greatest treasure you can discover by reading the Bible is knowing more about God.
 Sometimes when you read the Bible it might seem like reading hard test questions that you don’t understand.
 And that’s okay.
 But every time you read, you can ask God to help you understand something new about Himself—and He will!
 [Read Psalm 119:18.]
 If you’ve believed in Jesus to save you from sin, you’ll have all of eternity to learn more and more and MORE about God.
+The next time you learn something new, pause and think about our awesome God who knows everything.
+Thank him for knowing you and ask him to help you get to know him more.
+I’d like to help you get to know God.
 I don’t know everything that there is to know about God, but I do know some things.
 If you have questions, we can look at God’s Word together!
-[Remind the children where and when to meet you if they have questions.]

 That’s how it works!
 Knowing God sees and cares about EVERYTHING that happens to them can comfort and encourage kids and even motivate them to learn more about Him!
 You can add or remove questions to make it shorter or longer.
 You could make it even more exciting by borrowing a shiny blue jacket and randomly selecting two puppets as contestants to play along with the kids!
 (Or you could simply push play and watch the video below where I do that.)
 If you’d prefer to show a video of this lesson rather than teaching it all yourself, you can feel free to watch and share this one.
 (You can even print this FREE gamesheet for each kid to keep track of their answers and scores.)